Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the

-We observed N2GN\_1\_13 with NOEMA in band-1 using the C-configuration as part of program W23CX (PI: G.Lagache).
+We observed N2GN\_1\_13 with NOEMA in band-1 using the C-configuration as part of programme W23CX (PI: G.Lagache).
 The total on-source integration time was 6.6 hours.
-The receivers were tuned to cover a frequency range suitable for detecting the CO(4-3) and CO(5-4) transitions at z=5.196.
+The receivers were tuned to cover a frequency range suitable for detecting the CO(4-3) and CO(5-4) transitions at z$\sim$5.196.

 The NOEMA data were processed using the standard calibration and reduction procedures implemented in the GILDAS\footnote{\url{https://www.iram.fr/IRAMFR/GILDAS/}} software package.
-This resulted in calibrated uv-tables for the lower (LSB) and upper (USB) sidebands, sampled with a spectral resolution of 20\,MHz.
+This resulted in calibrated uv tables for the lower and upper sidebands, sampled with a spectral resolution of 20\,MHz.
 The source 1125+596 was used as the phase and amplitude calibrator.
 The absolute flux uncertainty is estimated to be within 10\%, while the positional accuracy is better than 0.16$''$.
-The final dataset achieves a synthesized beam of $2.3'' 2.1''$, with a line sensitivity of 0.7\,mJy/MHz and a continuum sensitivity of 5.7\,$\mu$Jy/beam. \\
+The final dataset achieves a synthesised beam of $2.3'' 2.1''$, with a line sensitivity of 0.7\,mJy/MHz and a continuum sensitivity of 5.7\,$\mu$Jy/beam. \\

-We detect two spectral lines with SNR\,>\,6, which we unambiguously identify as CO(4-3) and CO(5-4) at z=5.182.
-As expected from the CO/[CI] flux line ratio in distant galaxies and our sensitivity, the [CI](1-0) at 79.6\,GHz remains undetected with S$_\textrm{[CI]}<0.89$\, Jy\,km\,$\rm s^{-1}$ (assuming the same FWHM as CO(4-3))\footnote{The 3$\sigma$ upper limit was computed as $3\sigma_v \sqrt{\mathrm{FWHM} \times \Delta v}$, where $\sigma_v$ and $\Delta v$ are the RMS noise and the velocity width of a spectral channel, respectively.}.
+We detect two spectral lines with S/N\,>\,6, which we unambiguously identify as CO(4-3) and CO(5-4) at z=5.182.
+As expected from the CO/[CI] flux line ratio in distant galaxies and our sensitivity, the [CI](1-0) at 79.6\,GHz remains undetected with S$_\textrm{[CI]}<0.89$\, Jy\,km\,$\rm s^{-1}$ (assuming the same full width at half maximum as CO(4-3))\footnote{The 3$\sigma$ upper limit was computed as $3\sigma_v \sqrt{\mathrm{FWHM} \times \Delta v}$, where $\sigma_v$ and $\Delta v$ are the RMS noise and the velocity width of a spectral channel, respectively.}.
 Figure\,\ref{Fig:ID13} presents the two CO detections, fitted along with the continuum.
 The best-fit Gaussian parameters derived from the line profiles are listed in Table\,\ref{tab:CO_ID13}.

-To characterize the continuum emission, we combined all channels from the LSB and USB subbands, excluding the spectral windows containing line emission, and produced a double sideband (DSB) continuum map (Fig.~\ref{Fig:ID13}).
+To characterise the continuum emission, we combined all channels from the lower and upper sidebands, excluding the spectral windows containing line emission, and produced a double sideband continuum map (Fig.~\ref{Fig:ID13}).
 The map was cleaned using natural weighting with a limited number of clean components.
 The continuum flux was measured using two methods: integration within the 2$\sigma$ contour and direct measurement at the position of the emission peak.
 Both approaches yield a flux of 57$\pm$6\,$\mu$Jy at 84.6\,GHz, suggesting that the continuum source is unresolved.